KaspervdHeijden/gagikgolfen/README.md

   https://www.php.net/manual/en/datetime.formats.php
   By default saturday and sunday are monitored.

-Credentials are cached.
+Note: Credentials are cached.
 If you don't want this, pass `-s`.